Euro zone bond yields rebound after hefty falls

 By Harry Robertson

-LONDON, Jan 9 (Reuters) - Euro zone government bond yields rose on Monday after falling sharply the previous week, as investors scrutinised economic data for hints about the path of interest rates.
+LONDON, Jan 9 (Reuters) - Euro zone government bond yields rose on Monday after falling sharply the previous week, as investors scrutinised economic data for signs of when interest rates are likely to peak and braced for a wave of debt issuance.

-Germany's 10-year yield DE10YT=RR, seen as a benchmark for the currency bloc, was up 5 basis points (bps) to 2.261% in morning trading in Europe.
+Germany's 10-year yield DE10YT=RR, seen as a benchmark for the currency bloc, was up 5 basis points (bps) to 2.253%.
+Germany’s 2-year yield DE2YT=RR, which is highly sensitive to interest rate expectations, rose 4 bps to 2.633%.

-The yield on the bond dropped more than 35 bps last week in its biggest weekly fall since 2011, driven by the release of data which showed euro zone inflation cooled more sharply than expected in December.
-Yields move inversely to prices.
+The yield on Germany's 10-year bond dropped more than 35 bps last week its biggest weekly fall since 2011, after data showed euro zone inflation cooled more sharply than expected in December and that the U.S. economy is slowing.

+"I would really say that the bounce back in yields this morning is some give-back from a very strong start to last week (and) positioning for supply," said Rohan Khanna, macro rates strategist at UBS.

+Euro zone bond yields surged in 2022 as the European Central Bank rapidly hiked interest rates.
+But yields have fallen sharply since the start of the year, with slowing inflation driving hopes that the ECB might stop raising rates sooner.

-However, investors remain nervous about signs that inflationary pressures are stronger than the European Central Bank (ECB) would like.
-Core inflation, which strips out volatile food and energy prices, rose in the year to the end of December, last week's data showed.
+Some investors remain nervous about signs that inflationary pressures are stronger than the ECB would like, putting upward pressure on interest rates.

 New data on Monday showed that Germany's industrial production rose more than expected in November.